 Job search websites

-Places on formal training schemes are limited and competition is very strong.
+Places on formal journalism training schemes are limited and very competitive, eg

 Press Agencies: journalism openings